mediocregopher/hyrax/README.md

 # Hyrax

-A key-val store which sends out updates in real-time
+A key-val store which sends out updates in real-time.
+Hyrax is for short-term, ephemeral data storage.
+If you want something more concrete and long-term, this is not the correct service for you.

 ## Keys